superclustr/zonneplan-data-inserter/docs/database_documentation.md

 - `created`: The number of data points created.
 - `updated`: The number of data points updated.

 The `write` measurement has a `measurement` tag key, which refers to the specific measurement in the `zonneplan` bucket that has been reported on.

+This bucket also contains an `error` measurement with the following fields:

+- `message`: The JavaScript error message.
+- `name`: The JavaScript error name.

+This measurement has a `reporter` tag key, referring to the specific service that reported the error (e.g., `superclustr/zonneplan-data-inserter`).
+It also has a `type` tag key with values `fatal` for fatal errors, `warning` for warnings, and `neutral` for neutral errors.

 ## Data Retention